-The Cyclone Festival of Cycling will once again attract thousands of cyclists and spectators to the North East as it returns for its thirteenth edition on 5th-7th July 2019.
+The Cyclone Festival of Cycling attracts thousands of cyclists and spectators to the North East.

-On Saturday 6th July, thousands of riders will take on the four routes (34, 64, 90 & 104 miles) of the Cyclone Challenge Rides through Northumberland's matchless landscapes.
+Thousands of riders take on the four routes of the Cyclone Challenge Rides through Northumberland's matchless landscapes.
 Meticulously planned and signposted, these rides have extensive first aid and mechanical support as well as a number of well-stocked feeds.
 Many of the villages on the routes also ply riders with home-made cakes and teas.
 This is one of the UK's premier "sportive" events and should be on the bucket-list of any keen cyclist.

 Everybody from the guys at the start doing the numbers, the starters through to the marshals’ on the course were all fab.

 Just completed my first Cyclone and wanted to thank you all for a fab day.
 The organisation was superb.
 Thank you very much.